 The best gaming monitors can significantly improve your PC gaming setup.
 Think about it: What's the point of buying or building a superb PC and decking it out with fancy accessories if your games look subpar?
-One of the best gaming monitors can display crisp images, vivid colors, high resolutions and fast frame rates, and they can do so with easy-to-navigate menus and tons of options to optimize gameplay.
+The best gaming monitors can display crisp images, vivid colors, high resolutions and fast framerates, and they can do so with easy-to-navigate menus and tons of options to optimize gameplay.
 Some of them are even curved, which can help keep every inch of the monitor within optimal distance from your eyes.